ui-arrow-rightui-button-arrowui-caret-downui-exclamationui-play-circle

 KH.HC.11.a

-Production records include: - farm of origin - date of lay - date of collection and vehicle identity - setting date - setter number - transfer date - hatchery number - duckling and cull numbers (hatchability) - transport records, which include quantity, destination and drivers name - placement details - dead in shell analysis
+Production records include: - farm of origin - date of lay - date of collection and vehicle identity - setting date - setter number - transfer date - hatchery number - duckling and cull numbers (hatchability) - transport records, which include quantity, destination and driver's name - placement details - dead in shell analysis

-Production Records
+Production records

 KH.HC.12